Edward Wayne Edwards

 He really seemed to enjoy the recognition his Zodiac character was getting at that time.
 On December 16th he mailed another letter, only this time from Fairfield, California.
 Then, Ed stepped it up a notch and on March 22nd of 1970 he terrorized a pregnant woman and left her alive to describe him.
 He even sent in a letter taking credit for it as the Zodiac.
 On April 20th he mailed a thirteen character identity cipher to the authorities.
 About a week later he sent in the Dragon card.
 He even mailed a letter to the San Francisco Chronicle in July of that year, and by September he was killing again.
 This went on for quite some time.

-Regardless, by February of 1972 the thrill of that had worn off and Ed was itching to kill again.
+By February of 1972 Ed was itching to kill again.
 So, he perpetrated the legendary Highway 101 Killings.
 On the 4th, he murdered a couple of teenagers named Yvonne Weber and Maurine Sterling in Redwood City, California.
 Then, he killed Kim Allen on the 4th of the following month.
 After that Ed also took the life of young Jeanette Kamahele in Santa Rosa on April 25th.
 Then, he just went home to his wife and kids in Ohio, like he always did.

 This is when Ed peaked and finally figured out how to get the recognition he so desperately craved.
 This would finally be his year.
 In October it all came together.
 Edwards published an autobiography and he even appeared on TV with popular celebrities.
 At one point, he shared a stage with Alan Alda on the game show To Tell The Truth, where Ed talked about being on the most wanted list and suspected in a double murder.
 All the while he was doing the 101 killings.
 Unbeknownst to anyone, he ended the lives of several girls north of San Francisco on the highway, throughout the end of that year and on into the next.